sgreylewis/mtb-trail-finder/README.md

 ![Number of Trails by Difficulty](images/Number_trails_by_difficulty.png)

 These violin plots show that green trails are the most unrated and poorly rated of trails.
 It's interesting to see that as the difficulty level increases, so does the average rating; one can imagine that advanced riders are most likely the only ones attempting the double black trails and therefore rate them highly because of the challenge they give.
-This graph also suggests that collaborative filtering would help to recommend trails to users who like the same trails, but the data on trail ratings per user is so parse that it would hard to make an accurate collaborative filtering recommender.
-Again, MTBProject could give incentives to users in order to increase their number of ratings in order to gain more knowledge of each user.
+This graph also suggests that collaborative filtering would help to recommend trails to users who like the same trails, but the data on trail ratings per user is so parse that it would be hard to make an accurate collaborative filtering recommender.
+Again, MTBProject could give incentives to users in order to increase their number of ratings in order to gain more knowledge about each user.

 ![User Rating by difficulty](images/User_rating_by_difficulty.png)